Michigan State vs. Nebraska NCAA Football Odds, Plays and Insights | September 25, 2021

 Nebraska Stats and Trends

-- So far this season Nebraska has two wins against the spread.
+- Thus far this season Nebraska has two wins against the spread.

-- The Cornhuskers covered the spread in their only game when underdogs by 5 points or more.
+- The Cornhuskers have been underdogs by 5 points or more once this year and covered the spread.

-- Nebraska's games this season have not hit the over on any of three set point totals.
+- Nebraska's games this season have not eclipsed the over/under yet in three opportunities.

 - Nebraska is 1-1 against the spread and 2-1 overall in games when it records more than 17.3 points.

-- When Nebraska piles up more than 381.3 yards, the team is 2-1 against the spread and 2-2 overall.
+- In games that Nebraska picks up over 381.3 yards, the team is 2-1 against the spread and 2-2 overall.

-- The Cornhuskers have five giveaways this season, while the Spartans have five takeaways .
+- This season the Cornhuskers have turned the ball over five times, while the Spartans have forced 5 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.